8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 Opened an HSA brokerage account with someone else and started shoveling money over there.
 Waited for value of the account with HealthSavings Administrators to hit a point where I could cover the cost of the check they would cut for closing my account.

 Quick aside: It is the twenty-first century.
 Paper-trail doesn't mean actual paper anymore.
-I get free checks from my credit unions all the time.
+I get free checks from bank all the time.
 Even if it's a cashier's check I can get it for free.
 Again, when it comes to the financial services industry when I'm doing something that's in the interest of the institution, seems like it can happen in a matter of a day or two, if not in seconds.
 However, if I'm doing something that maybe isn't in their best interest, it takes weeks and there are fees.
 So frustrating.

 Moving on.

-The value reached roughly that point where it was my initial deposits (cost basis) plus the cost of the check.
-I sold the index fund investment and converted everything to cash; thereby, increasing the total amount of cash in my overall portfolio.
+The value reached roughly that point and sold the fund investments and converted everything to cash.
 I went to my other HSA provider and filled out their online form, which they would submit to HealthSavings Administrators.
 When I talked with the agent from the HSA provider I plan on keeping for now, they said it could take three to five weeks.

 Fast-forward four weeks, basically the last week of 2021 I called my HSA provider to check status, nothing.
-Called HealthSavings Administrators who said:
+Call HealthSavings Administrators who said:

 > Oh, yeah.
 I know we're having problems processing their forms electronically.
 What you need to do is contact them and have them fax or mail us the request.